-7 Answers To The Most Frequently Asked Questions About Joint Support
+7 Most Frequently Asked Questions About Joint Support Answered

 Joint wellness is often an overlooked aspect of fitness.
 You hear about women suffering from joint issues as they grow old.
 You hear about men overdoing workouts without sufficient attention to joints.
 As a result, joint pain or injuries are caused by impact on ligaments, bursae(fluid sac near joints), or tendons(fibrous tissue attaching muscle to bone) of the joint.
 This pain sometimes originates from joint inflammation (certain types of arthritis, like rheumatoid arthritis or osteoarthritis), infection, or seldom a cancer of the joint.

 However, the most common cause of joint pain is Arthritis.
 In particular, Rheumatoid arthritis (RA) affects over 1.5 million Americans.
 It is caused when your immune system attacks healthy parts of the lining of your joints.
 The symptoms are inflammation, pain, and stiffness.

 Another common cause could be the weather: Any change in pressure, or the air density pressing against the earth's surface, can trigger joint pain in some people.
 All of the tissues have nerve endings in them, so they're going to feel changes in the weather in the form of tightness in the joint, or stiffness.